carbonblack/cb-lastline-connector/README.md

 # VMware Carbon Black EDR - Lastline Connector

-NOTE: This connector integrates the VMWare Carbon Black EDR product with LastLine.
+NOTE: This connector integrates the VMWare Carbon Black EDR product with Lastline.
 Integration with VMWare Carbon Black Cloud products, including "NGAV" and "Enterprise EDR" is not included here.
-The LastLine connector submits binaries collected by the VMware Carbon Black EDR to a LastLine appliance for binary analysis.
+The Lastline connector submits binaries collected by the VMware Carbon Black EDR to a Lastline appliance for binary analysis.
 The results are collected and placed into an Intelligence Feed on your VMWare Carbon Black EDR server.
-The feed will then tag any binaries executed on your endpoints identified as malware by LastLine.
+The feed will then tag any binaries executed on your endpoints identified as malware by Lastline.
 Only binaries submitted by the connector for analysis will be included in the generated Intelligence Feed.

 ## Installation Quickstart